-David Kassie was an active producer and significant contributor to capital markets revenue in Canada.
-He therefore participated in the capital markets incentive pools for Canada and the United States.
-He also received a base salary and a discretionary annual bonus.
-Part of the capital markets incentive compensation pool payments and discretionary annual bonus were deferred in the form of RSUs.
-Mr. Kassie also participated in the June 2016 private placement through an investment corporation controlled by him and was therefore awarded RSUs in connection with that participation Mr. Kassie's investment corporation subscribed for 323,741 units in the June 2016 and therefore paid to the Company \$1,349,999.97 as the subscription proceeds.
+Mr. Barlow was an active producer and significant contributor to capital markets revenue in United States.
+He therefore participated in the capital markets incentive compensation pools for the United States.
+He also received a base salary and an annual bonus.
+Part of the capital markets incentive compensation pool payments and annual bonus were deferred in the form of RSUs.